 When I reached the rim of the crater, I was greeted by a smouldering mass of ash-gray steam and gases.
 Staring into the face of an active volcano is a surreal experience.
 I placed my offering on a small stone altar and had my moment with the mountain.
 Before heading back down, I took time to gaze at the dramatic, volcanic wonderland which lay in a vast ancient caldera from which newer volcanoes, including Bromo, have emerged.

 Many rituals and ceremonies take place at this temple, with the next significant ceremony being Yadnya Kasada, which will take place throughout July.
-17 and 18 July are key days, when the Tenggerese people go to Luhur Poten and ask for blessings from the main deity Ida Ida Sang Hyang Widi Wasa, and Mahadeva, the God of the Mountain.
+The key days are July 17 and 18, when the Tenggerese people go to Luhur Poten and ask for blessings from the main deity Ida Ida Sang Hyang Widi Wasa, and Mahadeva, the God of the Mountain.
 To appease the deities hundreds of Hindus make their pilgrimage to the crater every year and throw chickens and goats over the rim to symbolise human sacrifice.
 They also throw fruit, vegetables and money.

 For a few years, the Tenggerese people flourished under the leadership of Jaka and Roro, yet the king and queen were unhappy because they had no children.
 Desperate, they climbed to the top of Mount Bromo and prayed for help.
 Deeply moved by the couple’s depth of faith, the gods of Mount Bromo assured them of offspring.
 There was one condition, however, and that was that their youngest child would have to be sacrificed to the volcano.
 As promised, they were indeed blessed with children, and in fact had 25.